renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## repositories

-If define a `repositories` array in your global config then its elements can each be an object:
+If you define a `repositories` array in your global config then its elements can each be an object:

 ```js
 {